O-Taha/DinoGame/README.md

 **16/11/24 :** Premake5 is the tool that automatically generates .make makefiles.
 To take into account new, separate C files, just re-run it by running cd into build/ then ./premake5 gmake2

+# License

+Copyright (c) 2020-2024 Jeffery Myers

+This software is provided "as-is", without any express or implied warranty.
+In no event will the authors be held liable for any damages arising from the use of this software.

+Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

+    The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
+If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.

+    Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

+    This notice may not be removed or altered from any source distribution.